SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-api-service.md

 ## Prerequisites

 You need Visual Studio Code (VS Code) with the <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=WSO2.micro-integrator">Micro Integrator for VS Code</a> extension installed.
+The MI for VS Code extension is the official developer tool for designing, developing, and testing integration solutions with WSO2 Micro Integrator.

 !!!
 Info
     See the [Install Micro Integrator for VS Code]({{base_path}}/develop/mi-for-vscode/install-wso2-mi-for-vscode/) documentation to learn how to install Micro Integrator for VS Code.